 Nest Secure via Brinks and T-Mobile

 Nest Secure’s monitoring service is provided by Brinks Security.
-Originally, service was offered by MONI before MONI, LiveWatch, and Brinks merged to form the Brinks brand.
+Originally, service was offered by MONI before MONI, LiveWatch, and Brinks entered a licensing agreement to form the current Brinks brand.
 Monitoring of Nest equipment through Brinks is $29.00 per month plus the cost of equipment.
 If purchased through Brinks, equipment is only $299 for Nest Guard, two Nest Tags, and two Nest Detect Sensors.
 If you want a discount on Nest Secure services, your only option is to sign a contract.
 With a three-year contract, you’ll pay $19.00 per month; equipment remains at $299.

 Cellular backup is provided by T-Mobile.
 In fact, you can also buy everything through T-Mobile.
 If you sign a two-year contract for cellular service, T-Mobile will finance your Nest Secure purchase.
 They require $20 down and $20 per month on T-Mobile’s Equipment Installment Plan (full retail price: $500).
 The equipment charge includes:

 - 2 Nest Tag Key Fobs

 If purchased a la carte, the same equipment would sell in the $660-$700 range.

 Buying through T-Mobile also requires that you pay for monthly service.
 The service plan is $15.00 per month and includes Nest Aware and cellular backup.
 It does not include professional monitoring.

 |Modes||Away, Home, Standby||Home and Guarding, Away and Guarding, and Off||Disarmed, Home, Away|

 Nest Secure works with the existing Nest app, which is good news for current Nest owners.
 From the app, you can also control your Nest Cams, Dropcams, Nest Thermostat, and Nest Protect.